gilleswaeber/emoji-keyboard/res/README.md

 You can delete the *data* folder at any time and its content will be downloaded again on the next run.

 Some examples:
-- To update to a newer emoji version, update the numbers in forceVersion or remove the section to use the latest version (iirc, launching the build script will show you the latest versions)
+- To update to a newer emoji version, update the numbers in forceVersion or remove the section to use the latest version (launching the build script should show you the latest versions)
 - To add an arbitrary character, add it in the addon section.

 	The group+subgroup pair must be present somewhere in the keyboards list otherwise you won't see it.